stfwi/rsgauges/readme.md

 Development gamesave (flat world) invoked from the IDE.
-Each gauge and indicator is installed with each power level, different kind of blocks are used to attach the gauges to, etc. Should not differ much from the way others do it ;)
+Each gauge and indicator is installed with each power level, different kind of blocks are used to attach the gauges to, etc. Should not differ much from the way others do it.

 ![Screenshot of the testing grounds](documentation/annotated-testing-grounds.png)